203: Jungle Goddess

 More claims of Superman’s power that date back to the introductions from the 1940s radio serials and theatrical animated shorts.
 The routine goes thusly: “Faster than a speeding bullet, more powerful than a locomotive, and able to leap tall buildings in a single bound.”

 Harry Lillis “Bing” Crosby (1903-1977) was a singer and actor best known for hits like “White Christmas” and a series of films with Bob Hope.
-His laid-back style was highly influential, most notably on the careers of Frank Sinatra, Dean Martin, and Perry Como.
-At his peak, around 1948, polls showed him to be “the most admired man alive”—more so than baseball great Jackie Robinson and Pope Pius XII.
+Crosby and Hope made seven “Road to…” movies in the 1940s into the early ‘60s—breezy musical comedies set in exotic locales, in which they frequently broke the fourth wall, acknowledging they were, in fact, in a movie, and suggesting they could do better.
 Gary Crosby (1933-1985) was Bing’s oldest son, who, in 1983, published Going My Own Way, which detailed his father’s alcoholism and abuse of his family.
 Two of Gary’s siblings, Lindsay and Dennis, confirmed the account before they killed themselves several years later, although Phillip denied the charges and called Crosby a “great father.”
+Bing Crosby’s laid-back singing style was highly influential, most notably on the careers of Frank Sinatra, Dean Martin, and Perry Como.
+At his peak, around 1948, polls showed him to be “the most admired man alive”—more so than baseball great Jackie Robinson and Pope Pius XII.

 In his role as Skipper on the television series Gilligan’s Island (1964-1967), Alan Hale Jr. referred to Gilligan (Bob Denver) as “little buddy.”
 When lost or frightened in the jungle, they would often call out to each other.